Kitchen Style Considerations

 HOW YOUR KITCHEN WILL BE USED

 The area that requires a high level of thought is how you intend to use your kitchen.
 If you’re not a keen cook for example, investing in high end cooking appliances may not be worthwhile.
+Appliances can take up a large amount of available budget, so if this is less important to you, it means you have more budget for other kitchen design ideas – yay!

 Will you entertain in your kitchen?
 Chill out in your kitchen?
 If so, then appropriate space should be allocated to ensure you can achieve your desires.